 How we teach your children to read words

 At Park Primary, we use a teaching programme called Read Write Inc. Phonics to teach our children to read and write.
 We make sure children have a good phonic knowledge before they move to Year 3.
 Some children complete the Read Write Inc. programme in Year 1 and others in Year 2.
+The children who have completed the programme move to a comprehension group where they focus on their understanding of the text.
 Children in Key Stage 2 who require extra support will receive one-to-one tuition to help build up their phonic knowledge.

-During this time, we group children by their reading progress for 30 minutes a day (Key Stage 1) and 45 minutes a day (Reception) and re-assess children every half-term so we can place them in the group where they’ll make the most progress.
+In Reception and Key Stage 1, we group children by their reading progress for daily sessions and re-assess children every half-term so we can place them in the group where they’ll make the most progress.
 We provide extra daily one-to-one sessions for children who need a bit of a boost to keep up.

 How do children learn to read phonetically?